 Please see the leaflets in easy read format regarding completion of RESPECT forms:

-What patients should bring to hospital
+What you should bring to hospital

 • Nightwear, dressing gown and slippers